LilWinx/Sabres/README.md

 ## Usage
-The tool defaults to drugs that continue to provide effective antiviral suppression against circulating strains Example usage
+The tool defaults to drugs that continue to provide effective antiviral suppression against circulating strains.
+Example usage

 ```